humain-humain/lefeel_music/arduino/library/README.md

-# Change in the Adafruit MPR121 librarie
+# Change in the Adafruit MPR121 library

-In the file *Adafruit_MPR121.cpp*

-we change the following lines :
+In the file **Adafruit_MPR121.cpp**, we change the following lines :

 * [line 63]
 ```